-We recently hosted an event, titled “Healthy Finances: Paying Down Debt for Nurses,” with the goals of giving nurses the education, resources, and know-how to achieve financial wellness and growth (you can watch the full recording here).
+We recently hosted an event, titled “Healthy Finances: Paying Down Debt for Nurses,” with the goals of giving nurses the education, resources, and know-how to achieve financial wellness and growth.

 Doctors and business professionals alike are routinely offered financial tools and advice — through retirement planning, wealth building, custom investments and beyond.
 But what about nurses, the 5th most popular career in the United States?
 We want to help nurses in every facet of their career, and that most certainly includes establishing a sound financial future.

 Imagine having the capability to retire when you want, having complete control and freedom of your time, and living your happiest healthiest life without worrying about your finances.
 The first step of financial freedom is becoming debt-free.